CVB logo

 Upcoming exemption from the requirement for residence and work permits for foreign event and conference staff

-On Monday 30 June 2025, the Danish government announced that it will introduce an exemption from the requirement for residence and work permits for foreign workers in the event industry.
+On Monday, 30 June 2025, the Danish government announced that it will introduce an exemption from the requirement for residence and work permits for foreign workers in the event industry.

-A new rule will be implemented that exempts foreign nationals employed by companies based in third countries from the general requirement for a residence and work permit, provided they are coming to Denmark for a short period to work for their foreign employer in connection with the organization of international business events such as congresses and trade fairs.
+A new rule will be implemented that exempts foreign nationals employed by companies based in third countries from the general requirement for a residence and work permit, provided they are coming to Denmark for a short period to work for their foreign employer in connection with the organisation of international business events such as congresses and trade fairs.

 We are still awaiting the full description of this coming exemption.
-We do however know initially that the exemption will only apply to closed, indoor business events with a capacity of at least 400 registered participants and will be limited to a maximum duration of 10 working days.
+We do, however, know that the exemption will initially apply only to closed, indoor business events with a capacity of at least 400 registered participants and will be limited to a maximum duration of 10 working days.

 It is also still unclear when the exemption will come into force, but clarification is expected late August 2025.